OPQAM/Documentation/readmeToDo.md

 How exactly do SSH keys (really) work?
 Understand the Agent, how it is loaded, how it can be configured and managed, what are its uses.

+- I have to load the agent, ok.
+But even after loading the agent and pointing ssh-add to the correct key, I'm being told that it's not able to load some other key (it still works) - what configuration process is asking to load that key?
+Is there a key associated with this (root) user?